-BUMP has formed Academic Partnerships with internationally-renowned marine science institutions in order to expand opportunities for students and faculty alike.
+The BU Marine Program has formed partnerships with internationally-renowned marine science institutions in order to expand opportunities for students and faculty alike.

-Founded in 1969 (the very same year as BUMP!), the New England Aquarium is one of the premier visitor attractions in Boston, a major public education resource, and a global leader in ocean exploration and marine conservation.
-Located on the Boston waterfront, the Aquarium maintains more than 50 exhibits, including the 200,000-gallon Giant Ocean Tank, housing thousands of marine animals in conditions that closely replicate their natural habitats.
-The Aquarium is also a pioneer in marine animal rescue, and a leading ocean conservation organization with research scientists working on projects around the globe.
-Aquarium researches serve as instructors in two of BUMP’s Marine Semester courses, and BUMP faculty team with aquarium scientists on joint research projects.
-Numerous BUMP students have undertaken internships at the aquarium, including two recent students who served as dive interns in the Giant Ocean tank.
+Founded in 1969, the New England Aquarium is a major public education resource and a global leader in ocean exploration and marine conservation.
+Located on the Boston waterfront, the Aquarium maintains more than 50 exhibits housing thousands of marine animals in conditions that closely replicate their natural habitats.
+The Aquarium is also a pioneer in marine animal rescue and a leading ocean conservation organization with research scientists working around the globe.
+Aquarium researchers serve as instructors in two of the program’s Marine Semester courses and team with BU faculty on joint research projects.
+Numerous students have undertaken internships at the aquarium, including two students who served as dive interns in the 200,000-gallon Giant Ocean tank.

-Managed by the National Oceanic and Atmospheric Administration (NOAA), Stellwagen Bank is one of only 14 sites in the National Marine Sanctuary System.
-Encompassing 842-square-miles at the mouth of Massachusetts Bay, the sanctuary was established to preserve the recreational, ecological, historical, research, educational, and aesthetic value of a spectacular marine ecosystem.
-The sanctuary supports a dramatic aggregation of “megafauna”, including bluefin tuna, dolphins, harbor seals, humpback whales, minke whales, and northern right whales.
-The Stellwagen Bank National Marine Sanctuary is also home to a variety of research projects, including several involving BUMP professors.
-BUMP collaborates with the sanctuary to offer two Marine Semester courses, both which involve student projects aboard the sanctuary’s primary research vessel, the R/V Auk, a 50-foot double-hulled catamaran.
-Its office, research vessels, and facilities are located in Scituate, MA.
+Managed by the National Oceanic and Atmospheric Administration (NOAA), Stellwagen Bank is one of 14 sites in the National Marine Sanctuary System.
+The sanctuary covers 842 square-miles at the mouth of Massachusetts Bay.
+It supports a dramatic aggregation of “megafauna,” including bluefin tuna, dolphins, humpback whales, and northern right whales.
+Two Marine Semester courses are offered at Stellwagen Bank which involve projects aboard the sanctuary’s primary research vessel, the R/V Auk, a 50-foot double-hulled catamaran.
+Offices, research vessels, and facilities are located in Scituate, MA.